hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 ---

-A `additional_capabilities` block supports the following:
+An `additional_capabilities` block supports the following:

 * `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Virtual Machine Scale Set?
 Possible values are `true` or `false`.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 ---

-A `additional_unattend_content` block supports the following:
+An `additional_unattend_content` block supports the following:

 * `content` - (Required) The XML formatted content that is added to the unattend.xml file for the specified path and component.
 Changing this forces a new resource to be created.